-What's the result you should expect?
+What are the results you should expect?

-Even if they do it's fine to give great customers a good price because you know they are buying for all the right reasons and will probably stay with you for a long time.
+Even if they do, it's fine to give great customers a good price because you know they are buying for all the right reasons and will probably stay with you for a long time.

 We've done this thousands of times and it always works.
 I hope this startup sales negotiation tactic serves your business as much as it has ours :)